martintrojer/martintrojer.github.com/content/post/2013-10-29-this-year-in-f.md

 title: This year in F#
 ---

 For the third year running, here's my annual (and extremely subjective) review of the state of the F# language, its community and other loosely connected things.
 How would I sum up the noises coming from F# the last year?
 Pretty darn awesome.
-Alot of what's been happening was on my wish-list outlined in [last year's post](http://martintrojer.github.io/fsharp/2012/10/24/the-future-of-net-lies-in-mono-the-future-of-f-lies-in-monodevelop/).
+Alot of what's been happening was on my wish-list outlined in [last year's post]({{< ref "2012-10-24-the-future-of-net-lies-in-mono-the-future-of-f-lies-in-monodevelop.md" >}}.
 What are the highlights?

 <!--more-->